Oh, where have you been, my blue-eyed son?

 or inked in composition, rolled out by the press /

-without asking or concerning how they could be requited;
+without asking or concerning how they could be requited

-or if that moment’s image was perfect or a lie
+or if that moment’s image had been perfect or a lie

-while other things that were once new have aged in turn:
+while other things that were once new have aged in turn,

 and a seed to germinate belief in never letting go…